ryanzec/coding-standards/angularjs.md

-**These are old standards that have note been or will be updated as I longer do AngularJS development**
+**These are old standards that have noe been or will be updated as I no longer do AngularJS development**

 ## AngularJS